Metronoid/chronicler/content/character/merits/supernatural/Evil Eye.md

 # Evil Eye (••)
 **Effect**: Your character can inflict paralysis on her enemies with her baleful stare.
 As an attack, roll a contested Wits + Occult versus the opponent’s Resolve + Composure.
-If successful, apply the Insensate Tilt to the victim for turns equal to successes.
+If successful, apply the Insensate Condition to the victim for turns equal to successes.

 **Drawback**: Sacrifice your Defense any turn you use Evil